-My ego was back to lift me on its wings.
-I had to find help, a spray, ice, whatever I could land my hands on to alleviate the pain to finish the race.
+My ego was back to punch me back into shape I had to find help, a spray, ice, whatever I could land my hands on to alleviate the pain to finish the race.

 Thankfully, there were many cheer leading ra ra groups along the way and each of them helpfully loaned me their painkiller spray whenever I ran up to them and asked them if I could borrow something to kill the pain.